CRSU-Apps/MetaInsight/README.md

 metainsight::run_metainsight()
 ```

-The package is mainly intended to be used through the app, but you can also use the underlying functions yourself.
+The package is mainly intended to be used through the app, but you can also use the underlying functions in R scripts.
 Once the analysis has been configured using `setup_configure()` the result can be passed to all the `summary_*()`
 and `freq_*()` functions and the `baseline_model()`, `bayes_model()` and `covariate_model()` functions.
 The results of the
 `*_model()` functions can be passed to all the other functions with the same prefix, apart from `baseline_summary()`